 - Click on Recipients > Mailboxes.

-- Click on Mailflow setting > Message size restriction.
+- Click on Mailflow settings > Message size restriction.

-Update Sent and Received Emails Max Size limit using Powershell
+Method 2 – Configure Sent and Received Emails Max Size Limit using Powershell

-If you prefer command line to update sent and received emails max size limit then you can use Powershell cmdlets as well.
-First you would need to Install Exchange Online Powershell module and then connect to Exchange Online using administrator rights.
+If you prefer using the command line to update the sent and received email max size limit, you can also leverage PowerShell cmdlets.
+Initially, you would need to install the Exchange Online PowerShell module and then connect to Exchange Online with administrator rights.

 Install Exchange Online Powershell Module